 The cello and violin are members of the string group of musical instruments and easily distinguishable from one another.
-The violin is smaller than the cello, tuned differently, and produces notes that are over an octave below those played on the cello.
+The violin is smaller than the cello, tuned differently, and produces notes that are over an octave above those played on the cello.
 Violins enjoy greater popularity than cellos and are used more often in ensemble settings.
 While the violin is held between the user's left hand and chin, the cello is placed on an endpin and played vertically as it is considerably larger.
 Both the violin and cello are heavily used in classical music and in various genres of modern music.

 A violin is a substantially smaller instrument than the cello.
 On average, the total length of a violin is around 23.5 inches (60 cm).
 The sounding length, which is the distance from the nut to the bridge, is around 12.75 inches (32 cm).
 Not only does this compact form help the instrument produce high-pitched sounds, it also makes the violin one of the most portable string instruments.
 This gives violinists the advantage of being able to fit into any space, which is a major distinction between the violin and cello.